 Cross-listed courses reflect the latest feminist and/or sexuality studies scholarship and are located in other academic departments.
 Affiliated courses are offered by academic departments and contain significant feminist and/or sexuality studies content.

-Introduction to the conceptual tools for studying women and LGBTQI individuals.
-Course introduces issues in feminist and queer theories, examines the diversity of experiences, structural positions in society, and collective efforts for change of women and LGBTQI individuals.
-Taught by an interdisciplinary team of instructors.
+Introduction to the conceptual tools for studying women and LGBTQIA individuals.
+Course introduces issues in feminist and sexuality studies theories, examines the diversity of experiences, structural positions in society, and collective efforts for change of women and LGBTQIA individuals.

 Study of traditional roles of primarily Eastern Woodlands indigenous women from pre-colonization to contemporary times.
 Indigenous women’s centrality in their nation’s sociopolitical structures, cosmology, and distribution of wealth is discussed.
 Additional emphasis is on ceremonial rites for women and girls, and traditional customs relating to sexuality, childbearing, and marriage.
 Ways in which indigenous women and men balance the responsibilities of their nation are a key topic.

 Feminism and Pornography

 This course investigates the controversial issues of pornographic discourse within a feminist context by examining the arguments that continue to divide feminists to this day.
 This course tracks the debate from a historical, theoretical and critical perspective.
 Particular focus is given to topics such as power structures and sexual oppression, the effects of pornography, the problems of a common definition, the implications of censorship, gender and representation, homosexual production and consumption of pornography, female subjectivity and agency, and the difference between pornography and erotica.